Multilingualism

 g_sharedState.maillanguage = strLanguage

-The subject can also be defined via a language constant.
-To do this, the content of the language constant is read out using the corresponding Groovy method, specifying the previously determined language.
+The subject line can also be defined using a language constant.
+To do this, the content of the language constant is retrieved using the appropriate Groovy method, specifying the language that was previously determined.

 // Determine subject from language constant and place in processing context